-Michaela ran up the hill and back down the hill, to the middle of the big cornfield and laid in one of the rows.
-She waited.
+Michaela ran up the hill and back down the hill, to the middle of the big cornfield and laid face down in one of the rows.

 She looked up in the tree next to the road.
 There was Emma, hugging the branch she was perched on, giggling and swinging her legs back and forth.
-Michaela put her hands on her hips and tapped her foot.
-"Down, Miss Trickster," She ordered with a slight smile.
+Michaela put her hands on her hips, trying to do her best imitation of their mom and replied, "Down, Miss Trickster."

 12 years later: Michaela: 24; Robert: 27